 Adventure and Nature

-Beyond cultural experiences, Lokpa offers incredible natural attractions.
+Beyond cultural immersions, Lokpa offers incredible natural attractions.
 The surrounding forests are home to rare Himalayan flora and fauna, including red pandas, Himalayan black bears, and several species of pheasants.
 The valley itself is dotted with medicinal herbs and wildflowers, especially in spring.
 Trekkers can also explore hidden caves, small waterfalls, and glacial streams.
 Photographers find the region ideal for capturing untouched Himalayan scenery, with morning mist, prayer flags fluttering, and snow-dusted mountains in the background.

 Permits: Visiting Tsum Valley requires both the Manaslu Restricted Area Permit (RAP) and Annapurna Conservation Area Permit (ACAP).
 These can be arranged in Kathmandu or Arughat.